pmaxted/pycheops/README.rst

 PYCHEOPS
 ========

-Python module for the analysis of light curves from the `ESA CHEOPS mission <http://cheops.unibe.ch/>`__.
+Python package for the analysis of light curves from the `ESA CHEOPS mission <http://cheops.unibe.ch/>`__.

 Documentation is available on